gigya/wordpress-user-deletion/readme.txt

 Batch-delete multiple users from WordPress

 == Description ==
-Gigya's user deletion plugin allows the batch deletion of multiple users in WordPress via cron job, based on a CSV file that sits in the Amazon S3 cloud storage service.
+SAP Customer Data Cloud's user deletion plugin allows the batch deletion of multiple users in WordPress via cron job, based on a CSV file that sits in the Amazon S3 cloud storage service.

 The plugin includes two modes: soft-delete, which marks users as deleted but does not physically remove them from the database, and hard-delete, which removes users entirely.

-It can also be used independently of Gigya, to batch-delete regular WordPress users.
+It can also be used independently of SAP CDC, to batch-delete regular WordPress users.
 This requires changing 'gigya' to 'wordpress' in the do_user_deletion_job function

 == Installation ==

-1. Download the Gigya - User Deletion plugin, unpack and upload the folder to the the /wp-content/plugins/ directory on your website
+1. Download the SAP Customer Data Cloud - User Deletion plugin, unpack and upload the folder to the the /wp-content/plugins/ directory on your website
-2. Go to the Plugins tab in the WordPress administration panel, find the Gigya - User Deletion plugin on the list and click Activate
+2. Go to the Plugins tab in the WordPress administration panel, find the SAP Customer Data Cloud - User Deletion plugin on the list and click Activate
 3. Proceed to the plugin settings page to configure your plugin

-For question about installations or configuration, please contact your account manager or contact our support via the support page on the Gigya site.
+For question about installations or configuration, please contact your account manager or contact our support via the support page on the SAP Customer Data Cloud site.

 == Changelog ==